Veterinary clinic employee benefits

 Many employers choose to offer a group health insurance plan to their employees.
 While group health insurance is an excellent benefit, the rising cost of health insurance has turned many small to mid-sized employers away.

-According to the Kaiser Family Foundation, only 31% of organizations with fewer than 50 employees offered group health insurance to their employees.
+According to KFF5, only 31% of organizations with fewer than 50 employees offered group health insurance to their employees.
 Assuming vet clinics follow the same pattern, 69% of veterinary staff would be without a group health plan.

-For those who want to offer group health insurance, small group health plans are available for small businesses.
+For those who want to offer a fully-insured group health insurance, small group health plans are available for small businesses.
 You might also be eligible for small business insurance subsidies.

-However, many clinics are moving away from traditional group health insurance in favor of personalized health benefits.
+However, many veterinary medicine clinics are moving away from traditional group health insurance in favor of personalized health benefits like HRAs.

 Health reimbursement arrangements (HRAs)

-HRAs are a popular option among organizations that want to offer flexible health benefits to their employees.
-An HRA is an IRS-approved, employer-funded benefit that allows you to reimburse employees for qualifying medical expenses, including health insurance premiums.
+A stand-alone health reimbursement arrangement (HRA) is a popular option among organizations that want to offer flexible health benefits to their employees.
+An HRA is an employer-funded benefit that allows you to reimburse employees tax-free for qualifying medical expenses, including health insurance premiums.

-- An ICHRA is a great health benefits option for clinics of all sizes.
-With an ICHRA, you can customize your monthly allowances, including by employee classes.
-If you have more than 50 FTEs, an ICHRA can help you satisfy the Affordable Care Act (ACA)’s employer mandate as long as your employees have individual coverage with MEC
+- The individual coverage HRA (ICHRA): An ICHRA is a great health benefits option for clinics of all sizes.
+With an ICHRA, you can customize your monthly allowances by employee classes.
+If you have more than 50 FTEs, an ICHRA can help you satisfy the Affordable Care Act (ACA)'s employer mandate as long as you offer an affordable allowance and your employees have individual coverage with MEC.

 Health stipends

-A health stipend is another health reimbursement option similar to an HRA.
-Health stipends have fewer restrictions on what medical care expenses and mental health benefits you can use for them because they’re taxable for both the employer and the employee.
+A health stipend is another health benefit option.
+It's extra money that employers offer employees for medical expenses.
+Health stipends have fewer restrictions on what medical care expenses and mental health benefits you can use for them because they're not formal, defined health benefits.
+This means that they are taxable for both the employer and the employee.

-While HRAs are often a better choice for organizations, a health stipend is helpful if you have many employees who receive advance premium tax credits (APTC).
-Your employees can take advantage of their health stipend while maintaining APTC eligibility, which isn’t the case with an HRA.
+While HRAs are a better choice for most organizations, a health stipend is helpful if you have many employees who receive advance premium tax credits (APTC).
+Your employees can take advantage of their health stipend while maintaining APTC eligibility.
+However, a health stipend doesn't meet the ACA’s employer mandate for organizations with 50 or more FTEs.

 Popular wellness programs include: